derekbonilla/car_data_cleaning/README.md

 ## Inspect the data

-According to the data description, should contain only two unique string values: diesel and gas.
+According to the [data description](https://archive.ics.uci.edu/ml/datasets/Automobile), `fueltype` should contain only two unique string values: diesel and gas.
 For this reason, this column should be inspected by checking its unique values.

 ```javascript
 SELECT